fac29/P1DAAF-Backend/README.md

 # P1DAAF
 Hello and Welcome to our Quiz App!!!

-This is the beginning of the backend of our quiz app.

 It currently has functionality to
 - see a random question
 - see a filtered question by category or difficulty or if favourtited.